written by Dr SW KONG

 When can I return to work?

 This depends on the type of surgical procedure, one’s occupation and the accessibility of one’s place of work.
-Usually it takes 4 weeks to 4 months, depending on one’s job.
+Usually it takes 3 weeks to 3 months, depending on one’s job.

 Can I have both sides done together?

-What are the risks of operation?
+What are the risks of a bunion operation?

-- General risks include a small risk of infection, a clot (deep vein thrombosis or ‘DVT’) possibly leading to a serious pulmonary embolus.
-These are all uncommon in foot and ankle procedures .
+- General risks include: a small risk of infection; a clot (deep vein thrombosis or ‘DVT’) possibly leading to a serious pulmonary embolus; and others.
+General complications are uncommon in foot and ankle procedures .

-Under-correction or recurrence: There is no clear guideline for what constitutes a ‘standard’ result, as the results can vary with the severity of the deformity, the extent of soft tissue rebalancing required as well as the site and extent of any bony correction.
+- Under-correction or recurrence: There is no clear guideline for what constitutes a ‘standard’ result, as the results can vary with the severity of the deformity, the extent of soft tissue rebalancing required as well as the site and extent of any bony correction.
 Recurrences are not common, and depend to a large extent on one’s choice of shoes.

-Avascular necrosis: Loss of blood supply to the bone leading to bone death, causing pain and other problems.
+- Avascular necrosis: Loss of blood supply to the bone leading to bone death, causing pain and other problems.
 This is uncommon and has become less common since the modification of soft tissue release procedures .

-Pain: It is normal for one’s feet to be quite uncomfortable for a few weeks, but very occasionally one may experience unusually severe pain due to nerve ‘overreaction’ – this is known as "causalgia" or "complex regional pain syndrome" and may require treatment by a pain specialist.
+- Pain: It is normal for one’s feet to be quite uncomfortable for a few weeks, but very occasionally one may experience unusually severe pain due to nerve ‘overreaction’ – this is known as ‘causalgia’ or ‘complex regional pain syndrome’ and may require treatment by a pain specialist.

 Is there anyone who should not have hallux valgus surgery?

-People who are really not very healthy, for example with medical problems such as heart disease, are at higher risk of complications, and it would be necessary to carefully weigh the risks and benefits.
+People who are not very healthy, for example with medical problems such as heart disease, are at higher risk of complications, and it would be necessary to carefully weigh the risks and benefits.

 People with poor blood supply to the feet are at greater risk, and it would be necessary to carefully weigh the risks and benefits.

 Diabetes is not an absolute contraindication for surgery, but it would be necessary to carefully weigh the risks and benefits.

-2. Thalava, R. and R. Thalava, Venous thrombosis after hallux valgus surgery.[comment].
+- Thalava, R. and R. Thalava, Venous thrombosis after hallux valgus [comment].
 Journal of Bone & Joint Surgery - American Volume, 2004.
 86-A(4): p.
 872; author reply 872.

-3. Sammarco, G.J. and O.B.
+- Sammarco, G.J. and O.B.
 Idusuyi, Complications after surgery of the hallux.
 Clinical Orthopaedics & Related Research, 2001(391): p.
 59-71.

-4. Shariff, R., et al., The risk of avascular necrosis following chevron osteotomy: a prospective study using bone scintigraphy.
+- Shariff, R., et al., The risk of avascular necrosis following chevron osteotomy: a prospective study using bone scintigraphy.
 Acta Orthopaedica Belgica, 2009.
 75(2): p.
 234-8.

-5. Tarver, H.A., et al., Techniques to maintain a bloodless field in lower extremity surgery.
-Orthopaedic Foot & Ankle Surgery, 2000.
+- Tarver, H.A., et al., Techniques to maintain a bloodless field in lower extremity surgery.
+Orthopaedic Nursing, 2000.
 19(4): p.
 65-73.

-|Copyright ©2017 Asia Medical Specialists Limited.
+|Copyright ©2021 Asia Medical Specialists Limited.
 All rights reserved.|